mlabs-haskell/hydra-auction-frontend/README.md

 If this hasn't already been covered, are we expecting multiple assets for the auction lot.
 Should we be structuring our code to map over the auctionLot?

 TODO: Add ipfs image to AuctionDetail and AnnounceAuction - use an IPFS image component with hook inside

+# 1/4/24
+Replaced mock image with ipfs image for auction detail, and create auction pages.

+Added an ImageWrapper component, and IpfsImageComponent which uses the ipfsImageSrc hook so it can be reused without needing the hook in multiple components.

+Turned queryAuctions into a reactQuery hook, so the announceAuction mutation can invalidate the queryAuctions query, and update the list with the new auction.